“It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.”

 “You are just jealous,” I said with utter scorn, before I placed my hands on either sides of my hips.

 “That I can have affection for that man!
 Even more than I have for you.”
-He tossed his cigarette on the ground with warning.
+He tossed his cigarette on the ground without warning.
 “And you know what?
 He is ten times the man that you ever were.”
 He stopped me by grabbing a hold of my arm and throttling me into his chest.
 Lips crashed over mine heavily, tasting of cigarette smoke and wine, and without me realizing it I had found myself kissing him back.
 His hands embraced my waist tightly, pulling me harder against his frame.
 He titled his head to the left to obtain a new angle, letting out his burning passion for me that he couldn’t submerge anymore.
 Our fight was forgotten, I weaved my arms around the back of his neck and tugged him harder against me.

 “I say we get out of here,” Johnathan suggested in a husky voice.
 “Let you get out of that stiff dress and into something more comfortable.”